qinyanjuidavid/Mictec_Django/README.md

 - The above lines of code helps in pointing our settings to the folders where our images, css and js are stored.

 - For the media, this is a folder that will be auto created,once we start uploading some images to our project.
-It's essence is that, it stores the image that we upload.
+It's essence is that, it stores the images that we upload.
 For instance if you upload your profile picture, it will be stored in the media folder.

-- The next point that i would want you to go is in the urls.py,
+- The next point that i would like you to go is in the urls.py,

 > Keep in mind that this is our root URL file, and each project will have its urls which will be pointing to this root URL.